The Ultimate “No-Brainer” Investment — And Why Owning It Still Makes Sense Today

 Everyone has access to these writings.
 You can access them all right here.
 They don’t cost a dime.
 They’ll tell you everything you need to know.
 Yet, despite all that, most people don’t follow his advice.
 They either think they have it figured out, or they simply don’t pay close enough attention.

-If you haven’t already, I’d encourage you to check out his latest shareholder letter, released two weeks ago.
+If you haven’t already, I’d encourage you to check out his latest shareholder letter, released a couple of weeks ago.

 Want to invest alongside Buffett?
 Well, there’s a way you can do that.
 Perhaps one of the single best things the average investor can do for their long-term wealth is to just simply buy shares of his firm, Berkshire Hathaway (NYSE: BRK-B).

 I know it sounds simple – which is why a lot of people simply won’t do it.
 But that’s a mistake, because Berkshire provides investors with a great opportunity.

 Why You Should Own Berkshire In Just About Any Market

 Think about it… Investing alongside some of the world’s greatest investors typically requires an astronomical net worth.
 Hedge funds won’t even give you the time of day unless you have millions to give them.